Students Handbook

 • Harassment: Harassment encompasses unwelcome actions, comments, or gestures directed towards an individual or group based on their race, ethnicity, religion, disability, or any other protected characteristic.
 Expulsion will be automatic for any student who will be deemed, after the result of the investigation, to have engaged in harassment or discriminatory activities.
 Following also constitute harassment:

-• Posting inappropriate comments or images online, including on social media.
+• Posting inappropriate material online, including on social media.

 Refusing to speak to or study/work with someone or treating someone differently because of their ethnic or racial background.